saltnpixels/ignition/README.md

 - Javascript events for scroll animations and click events and even moving items from around the page with simple data attributes.
 - svg icons support with iconify.design
 - An automatic header block that can be added when a new post is made automatically using the theme config file
+- Drag and drop folders of js, css, and even php for plug and play.
+Any underscored files will be auto included in the build.
+Even underscored php files.

 ## Quick Install
 First things first! <br>